-Students will practice communicating in French in practical, real-life situations as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will practice communicating in French in practical, real-life situations as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities.
 They will develop their listening, speaking, reading, and writing skills through functional and proficiency based activities.
 Students will learn to understand and use the structures of the language necessary for basic communication.
 They will become familiar with French culture and customs from around the world.
-Music, audio-visual and internet resources will support the curriculum.
+Music, audio-visual and print materials will support the curriculum.

 Prerequisite: None.
 Duration: Full Year.
 Credit: 1.0 Elective.
-One credit may be granted for a C or better (equivalent to development toward proficiency) in level one communication skills at CMS.
+Note: One credit may be granted for Developing or better (development toward proficiency) in level one World Language at CMS.

-#505 French II: ◆
+#505 French II: ♦

-Students will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will continue language study in the five areas as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities.
 They will continue to develop their listening, speaking, reading, and writing skills begun in French I. They will become more proficient in spontaneous use of the language and will continue to make real-life and functional applications.
-Music, audio-visual materials, the Internet, and magazines will support the curriculum.
-The students will study the culture of France, Québec and other francophone countries or regions.
+Music, audio-visual, and print materials will support the curriculum.
+Students will become more familiar with the cultures of France, Québec and other francophone countries or regions.

-Prerequisite: C or better (equivalent to development toward proficiency) in French I and/or teacher recommendation.
+Prerequisite: C or better (or the equivalent to development toward proficiency at CMS) in French I and/or teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Elective.